QuBenhao/LeetCode/problems/problems_2970/problem.md

 # 2970.
-Count the Number of Incremovable Subarrays I
+Count the Number of Incremovable Subarrays I [Rating: 1563.23]

 <p>You are given a <strong>0-indexed</strong> array of <strong>positive</strong> integers <code>nums</code>.</p>